working-group-two/engineering-blog/pages/about.md

 ## Our investors
 Telenor and Digital Alpha LLP are our biggest investors and own 47.5% each.
 The remaining 5% is owned by the board and the employees.

-{% include partner.html title="Telenor" imgUrl="/img/partners/telenor.png" description="
+{% include partner.html title="TN" imgUrl="/img/partners/telenor.png" description="
-    Telenor Group is a major mobile operator with almost 200 million customers in Europe and Asia.
+    A major mobile operator with almost 200 million customers in Europe and Asia.
 "%}

 {% include partner.html title="Digital Alpha" imgUrl="/img/partners/digitalalpha.png" description="
-    Digital Alpha is an investment firm with a strategic collaboration agreement with Cisco Systems.
+    An investment firm with a strategic collaboration agreement with Cisco Systems.
 "%}

 {% include partner.html title="Our board and employees" imgUrl="/img/partners/people.png" description="